augustodamasceno/simutank/README.md

 #Configuration
 ** To configure the simulator, see line 30 and following lines.
-** The system is multi user, set at least maxClients to 2 if you want
+** The system is multi-user, set at least maxClients to 2 if you want
 to control and use de GUI.

 #GUI